BarfootThompson/vault-octopus/readme.md

 ![Image](images/CreatingStep.png)

-Here you name your build step (chooses and adequate name) and select whether you run the step on Deployment Targets or on the Octopus Server.
+Here you name your build step (choose an adequate name) and select whether you run the step on Deployment Targets or on the Octopus Server.
 Consider what you are trying to achieve.
 If you need to just get a single secret or a handful of secrets from Vault that are independent from deployment targets your best bet is using Octopus Server and leaving advanced settings alone.
 This way, the step will only run once no matter how many deployment targets you have.

 If you need to get a secret per deployment target, you probably still want to run the step on the Octopus Deploy server.
 Configure advanced settings to run on behalf of a role that contains all the deployment targets that you need to get a secret for.
 The step then will run once per deployment target.
 You can use the "Output Variable Name" parameter, so that the step writes different output variables per different targets.